 How to Make a Chai Tea Latte

-Step Two: Boil and Steep
+Step One: Boil and Steep

 Once your tea and spices have steeped for 5 minutes, pour them through a fine mesh strainer so that just the concentrate remains.

-Step Three: Froth the Milk!
+Step Two: Froth the Milk

 - A great chai latte is a balance of spices.
 Experiment with the spices in this recipe to find the perfect combination for you.